Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 Not yet.
 I'm guessing whomever they get to replace Spinny Spice will make him seem wise and reputable by comparison.

 And who the fuck cares exactly?
-(Score:1)
+(Score:2, Funny)

 This is on Slashdot because... what exactly?